 Flexitarians are also known as semi–vegetarians.
 They avoid animal products most of the time, but will occasionally eat fish or meat.

 Pesci–vegetarians eat fish, dairy, and eggs but don't eat meat or poultry.

-Ovo vegetarians don't eat meat but do eat eggs.
+Ovo vegetarians don't eat meat or dairy, but do eat eggs.

 Vegans avoid eating any animal products.
 They don't eat any meat products, milk, cheese, eggs, honey, or gelatin.
-Many vegans (and some other types of vegetarians) choose not to wear clothes containing animal products, such as leather, wool, or silk, or wear makeup tested on animals.
+Many vegans (and some other types of vegetarians) choose not to wear clothes containing animal products, such as leather, wool, or silk, or wear makeup that may have been tested on animals.

 Why do people decide to be vegetarian?